artencoders/fish-and-chips/README.md

 ## Betta Fish: The Peleator

+For the first fish of the Fish && Chips project, called *Peleator*, we chose as inspiration the Betta Fish.
 The Betta Fish (*Betta splendens*) is also known as the Siamese Fighting Fish, hence the name Peleator¹.

-We like this species because of three things: it's a though fighter, it's beautiful and easy to maintain.
+We like this species because of three things: it's a though fighter, it's beautiful and easy to maintain, requiring little more than food.
 Just like us.

 ¹ For all non-spanish speakers out there, Peleator is a made-up-latin name derived from *pelear*, which means *to fight* in spanish.
 It also sounds like a name one would use for a large translatlantic boat, which (for us) makes it even funnier.